Chase Bank: Controversies

-WWII Related Controversies
+World War II

 Purchase of Nazi Germany's Reichsmarks

 A press release from the National Archives and Records Administration (NARA) in 2004 announced that many of the new Federal Bureau of Investigation (FBI) files had become declassified.
 This declassification enabled the discovery that before and during the early years of World War II, the German government sold a special kind of Reichsmark, known as Rückwanderer [returnee] Marks, to American citizens of German descent.
 Chase National Bank, along with other businesses, were involved in these transactions.
 Through Chase, this allowed Nazi sympathizers to purchase Marks with dollars at a discounted rate.
 Specifically, "The financial houses understood that the German government paid the commissions (to its agents, including Chase) through the sale of discounted, blocked Marks that came mainly from Jews who had fled Germany."
 In other words, Nazi Germany was able to offer these Marks below face-value because they had been stolen from émigrés fleeing the Nazi regime.
 Between 1936 and 1941, the Nazis amassed over $20 million, and the businesses enabling these transactions earned $1.2 million in commissions.
 Of these commissions, over $500,000 went to Chase National Bank and its subagents.

 These facts were discovered when the FBI began its investigation in October 1940.
 The purpose of the investigation was to follow German-Americans who had bought the Marks.
 However, Chase National Bank's executives were never federally prosecuted because Chase's lead attorney threatened to reveal FBI, Army, and Navy "sources and methods" in court.
 Publicly naming the sources and methods could have posed security risks and threatened future intelligence gathering.
 To avoid such revelations, the executives' violations of the Johnson Act, the Espionage Act, and the Foreign Agents Registration Act were never prosecuted.

-Release of funds for Nazi Germany

-Besides the controversial Rückwanderer Mark Scheme, NARA records also revealed another controversy during the occupation of France by the Nazis.
+During the occupation of France by the Nazis, there was a controversial scheme known as the Rückwanderer Mark Scheme.
+In addition to this, NARA records revealed another controversy involving the release of funds to Nazi Germany.
 From the late 1930s until June 14, 1941, when President Franklin D. Roosevelt (FDR) issued an Executive Order freezing German assets, Chase National Bank worked with the Nazi government.
-The order blocking any access to French accounts in the U.S. by anyone, but especially by the Nazis was issued by Secretary of the Treasury, Henry Morgenthau Jr., with the approval of FDR.
-Within hours of the order, Chase unblocked the accounts and the funds were transferred through South America to Nazi Germany.
+The order, which blocked access to French accounts in the U.S. by anyone, especially the Nazis, was issued by Secretary of the Treasury, Henry Morgenthau Jr., with the approval of FDR.
+Despite this order, Chase unblocked the accounts within hours and the funds were transferred through South America to Nazi Germany.